Sabrish19/my-portfolio/README.md

 # Real-Time Face Detection using Yolov8 Project

-This repository contains a real-time face detection system built using Python, OpenCV, and YOLOv8 for face detection , Visitercountand visiter entery and Exit .
-The project identifies unique faces and maintains a database of captured faces.
+This project is a real-time face detection and recognition system built using Python, YOLOv8, and DeepFace.
+It detects faces from a webcam, checks if the face is already in the database, and counts the number of unique visitors.

 ---